Article Image

 What Is RSI In Stocks?

 The Relative Strength Index Indicator is probably one of the most popular technical indicators used by traders worldwide.
-It is a momentum indicator that captures (the speed of) price changes.
+It is a momentum oscillator, developed by J Welles Wilder, that captures the speed and change of price movements.

 RSI = 100 - [100 / (1 + RS)]

 where RS (Relative Strength) is the average of x days' up closes divided by the average of x days' down closes.
-The most common period for RSI calculations is 14 days, but traders can adjust this value based on their preferences and trading style.
+The most common period is 14 days, but traders can adjust this value based on their preferences and trading style.

 A value below 30 indicates a severely oversold condition.
 Traders are watching for a possible change in the price trend where the existing bearish trend changes to a new bullish trend.

 However, this is not a certainty.
-Always keep in mind that a strong downtrend with a lot of momentum can cause the RSI to remain in extremely oversold territory for a long time.
-Buying blindly because the RSI value is below 30 is therefore not a good strategy.
+Always keep in mind that a strong downtrend with a lot of momentum can cause the indicator to remain in extremely oversold territory for a long time.
+Buying blindly because this value is below 30 is therefore not a good strategy.

 A value above but close to the value of 30 is an indication of a slightly oversold condition.
 If the value is closer to 50, it is more likely to be neutral.

 Above but near the value 50 is also neutral.
-However, if the RSI is close to the 70 level, it indicates a slightly overbought condition.
+However, if the value is close to the 70 level, it indicates a slightly overbought condition.

 This is the area where the value is considered extremely overbought and where it is believed more likely that the bullish trend is losing momentum and there may be a real trend reversal to a bearish situation.

 Nevertheless, the same observation as what we already addressed in the oversold situation applies here as well.
-A strong rise could lure many more buyers into the market, causing the RSI to quickly skyrocket.
+A strong rise could lure many more buyers into the market, causing the Relative Strength Indicator to quickly skyrocket.
 This does not mean that the market cannot continue to rise strongly for an indefinite period.

 “Remember well that these ranges are only indicative and should never be used as pure trading signals.
 Without additional elements confirming the overbought or oversold situation, the chances of false signals are too high.”

-The horizontal axis of the RSI indicator shows the time and the vertical axis has a value from 0 to 100 (this is why the indicator is an oscillator).
+The horizontal axis shows the time and the vertical axis has a value from 0 to 100 (this is why the indicator is an oscillator).
 Above 50 the technical trend is positive, below 50 it is negative.
-The RSI indicator measures the speed and direction of a movement.
+It measures the speed and direction of a movement.

 Visually the indicator looks like this, you can recognize the peaks above 70 and the troughs below 30: